 Line 363: If the number of ramets (tillers) of grasses not meaningful?
 Or just not practical (too hard to measure)?
 I would argue the latter.
 I could do a lot with tiller counts!

-Agreed.
+Agreed – so could we (but counting tillers in an experiment of this scale is simply not doable)!
 The language was changed.

 Liner 371: This is a minor comment, but why use the word “mechanistic” to describe your approach?
 I would just remove that word here and in the abstract—it is not necessary and some readers, who think of mechanism differently, might be put off.
 If you really want to keep this, you need to explain what your model is mechanistic with respect to.